 How To Add Calcium To Soil

-Lime is an excellent supplement for adding calcium to soil.
+Lime is an excellent supplement for increasing calcium levels in soil.

 Add eggshells to your compost heap to add calcium to soil.